*Spoilers*

 Varl

-After Aloy tells everyone to shut the flip up and stop worshipping her following the blessing of All Mother Gaia, he asks how he can help save the world.
+After Aloy tells everyone to shut the flip up and stop worshiping her following the blessing of All Mother Gaia, Varl asks how he can help save the world.

 Varl Rating: 8.5/10